-Actually let’s not even call it fitness or working out – let’s go with moving it or shaking your bootie because that just sounds so much more enticing!
+Actually, let’s not even call it fitness or working out – let’s go with moving it or shaking your bootie because that just sounds so much more enticing!
 Also, forget what everyone else is doing, or what you feel you *should* be doing.
 You know what?
 Don’t even put your fitness gear on but rather just head out in something plain and casual.
 Don’t make a deal out of working out like this in itself may set off a negative trigger you’ve set yourself up for in the past.
-Try and rewrite a new script that is going to set yourself up for a wonderful, new and exciting outcome.
+Try and rewrite a new script that is going to set you up for a wonderful, new and exciting outcome.

 This simply isn’t going to work for you if it’s not rattling your bones down deep and exciting you just a little… Make it unique to you!

 If there’s anything – and I mean anything, you find unpleasant about your program then there’s a huge chance it will stop in its tracks.
 Don’t bite off more than you can chew by going out too hard too early in your endeavour to become a hot new version of yourself overnight.
 It makes sense to ease yourself into it and certainly beats the feeling of unfit while reminding ourselves of the long road ahead.